UniversalDependencies/docs/_ru-feat/Polarity.md

 ---
 layout: feature
-title: 'Negative'
+title: 'Polarity'
-shortdef: 'whether the word can be or is negated'
+shortdef: 'whether the word has polarity or not'
 ---

 In Russian, negation is done both by using the bound morpheme _не-_